ronnychevalier/cargo-multivers/README.md

 Cargo subcommand to build multiple versions of the same binary to generate a portable optimized binary.

-:construction: This is a WIP.
-It has not been published yet. :construction:

 If you want to apply this approach only at the function level, take a look at the [multiversion](https://crates.io/crates/multiversion) crate.

 ## Installation